aavashDhimal/aavashDhimal/README.md

 - 👋 Hi, I’m Aavash
 - 👀 I’m interested in Web Development
-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning NodeJs

 <!---
 aavashDhimal/aavashDhimal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.